I'm 33, I Have A Joint Income Of $352,000 & My House Flooded This Week

 Mortgage: $3,286

-Dependent Care Account: $416 (We have three sons, and this is also taken from my paycheck.)
+Dependent Care Account: $416 (We have three sons, and this is also taken from my paycheque.)

 Tithing: $1,480